Can an app be medicine? These companies think so

 “Think of us as a digital drug,” says Big Health founder Peter Hames.
 The company has two mobile apps, Daylight, which treats anxiety, and Sleepio, which treats insomnia.
 The apps deliver cognitive behavioral therapy, a skills based therapy that, through a virtual professor, teaches you techniques for falling asleep and mitigating anxiety.
 It also asks users to log progress through a sleep diary.
 This level of data collection allows Big Health to document whether or not its app is working.

-Together, the two apps have been the subject of 56 peer-reviewed clinical papers, of which 13 included randomized controlled trials, involving 13,000 participants.
+Together, the two apps have been the subject of 64 peer-reviewed clinical papers, of which 13 included randomized controlled trials, involving 13,000 participants across all studies.
 There is fairly thorough data supporting their usefulness, because the effects of apps—just like drugs—can be measured and validated.
 “More participants have taken part in controlled studies of Sleepio, our insomnia therapeutic, than have ever taken part in studies of Ambien,” says Hames.

 In general, digital therapeutics tend to take a lifestyle approach to illness, teaching patients how to manage health problems ranging from chronic pain and diabetes to anxiety.
 The Digital Therapeutics Alliance has 59 member companies, including pharmaceutical giant Boehringer Ingelheim.
 In the last few years, it’s seen growing investment from venture capital.
 In 2015, the category attracted $134.3 million in venture funding, but by 2019, digital therapeutics had cleared $1.2 billion worth of deals, according to Pitchbook data.
 Pitchbook’s analysts estimate that digital therapeutics will be worth $6.9 billion by 2025.